-Sediment for the luminescence analysis was treated with HCl to remove carbonates, with $H_2O_2$ to remove organic material, and then sieved to obtain various size fractions.
+Sediment for the luminescence analysis was treated with HCl to remove carbonates, with H_2O_2 to remove organic material, and then sieved to obtain various size fractions.
 Quartz and feldspar fractions were separated using sodium polytungstate solutions at a specific gravity of 2.67 g cm-3 for quartz separation and 2.58 g cm-3 for feldspar separation, saving the light fractions.
 The quartz fraction was etched in HF for 50 min at 48% concentration to remove the outer surface of the quartz grains and to dissolve feldspars.
 Several quartz samples required several HF etches to completely remove feldspar contamination.
-Feldspar grains between 200-250 μm were saved for analysis, while for quartz several size fractions were used: S027 (90-150 μm), S032 (150 μm), S033 (150-225 μm), S066 (90-150 μm), and G121-006 (150-225 μm).
-The 200-250 μm grain size used in the feldspar analysis give single-grain resolution because the diameter of holes in single grain discs is 300 μm.
+Feldspar grains between 200-250 μ m were saved for analysis, while for quartz several size fractions were used: S027 (90-150 μ m), S032 (150 μ m), S033 (150-225 μ m), S066 (90-150 μ m), and G121-006 (150-225 μ m).
+The 200-250 μ m grain size used in the feldspar analysis give single-grain resolution since the diameter of holes in single grain discs is 300 μ m.
 Smaller size fractions were used in the quartz analysis so that several grains would fit into single grain disc holes.
 This effectively gave single-grain resolution because the sensitivity of the quartz was low.

-The moisture content of the soil profile is important because water absorbs radiation at a different rate than in dry soil, reducing the dose rate to the sample.
+The moisture content of the soil profile is important, since water absorbs radiation at a different rate than in dry soil, reducing the dose rate to the sample.
 Moisture samples were collected at various depths in the soil, including the ice-cemented soil, and placed in sealed moisture tins.
 The moisture content was determined in McMurdo Station by weight loss after oven drying.
-The particle size distribution of some soil samples was measured by a laser diffraction particle size analyzer (Beckman-Coulter LS 13-320) under sonication with approximately 5 ml of 10% sodium hexametaphosphate added to aid dispersion.
+The particle size distribution of some soil samples was measured by a laser diffraction particle size analyzer (Beckman-Coulter LS 13-320) under sonication in a solution of 10% sodium hexametaphosphate.

-4.3.4.
+4.3.3.
 Luminescence Analysis